-Designing for autism
+Designing for autistic users

 Autism Spectrum Disorder (ASD) is one of several forms of neurodivergence, such as ADHD (Attention Deficit Hyperactivity Disorder) or High Intellectual Potential (HIP).
 Actually, many autistic people also have ADHD and/or HIP.
 And like other forms of neurodivergence, autism is not a disease.